rawiriblundell/jsonprint/README.md

 Then we iterate `loop_iter` up by one, making it equal to `1`.

-If that's the only object to be generated, then the loop finishes, there's no trailing comma, and all is well.  `json_obj_close` is called, and we get:
+If that's the only keypair to be generated, then the loop finishes, there's no trailing comma, and all is well.  `json_obj_close()` is called, and we get:

 ```
 {"a": "b"}
 ```

-If there's more objects to be generated, because `loop_iter` is now `1`, we switch over to `json_str_append()`.
+If there's more keypairs to be generated, because `loop_iter` is now `1`, we switch over to `json_str_append()`.
 So the next line of input would be generated like (note the preceding comma and space):